3. Cryptographic hash function

 Every cryptographic hash function must have the below three properties --

-If a hash collision is detected in a cryptographic hash function, then that cryptographic hash function is meant to be insecure.
-For example, a popular cryptographic hash function SHA-1 suffered a hash collision on 2017 that retired its use on web browsers.
+For example, a popular cryptographic hash function SHA-1 suffered a hash collision on 2017.
+It retired its use on web browsers and digital signatures.

 Real world uses of cryptographic hash functions